-The mission of the Latino Equality Alliance (LEA), a project of Community Partners, is to advocate for equity, safety, and wellness for the Latinx Lesbian, Gay, Bisexual, Transgender, Queer + community.
-As a non-profit organization with a strong focus on family acceptance, LGBT equality, and immigration reform; LEA engages Latina/o LGBT community leaders and organizations in direct action organizing to address issues of bullying, homophobia, xenophobia, family separation, violence against youth, homelessness, high health risk behaviors and HIV/AIDS.
+The mission of Latino Equality Alliance (LEA), a project of Community Partners, is to advocate for equity, safety, and wellness for the Latinx Lesbian, Gay, Bisexual, Transgender, Queer + community.
+As a non-profit organization with a strong focus on family acceptance, LGBT equality, and immigration reform; LEA engages Latinx LGBT community leaders and organizations in direct action organizing to address issues of bullying, homophobia, xenophobia, family separation, violence against youth, homelessness, high health risk behaviors and HIV/AIDS.

-LEA is a grassroots organization established in November 2008 as an alliance of individuals and representatives from several organizations who came together to work on the No on Proposition 8 campaign in East Los Angeles (Prop 8 was the anti‐marriage equality ballot initiative).
+LEA is a grassroots organization established in January of 2009 as an alliance of individuals and representatives from several organizations who came together to work on the No on Proposition 8 campaign in East Los Angeles (Prop 8 was the anti‐marriage equality ballot initiative).
 As a result of No on Prop 8 work in both the LGBTQ and Latino communities, LEA founders recognized a need to coordinate efforts to increase support of LGBT people and issues in the Latino community.
 LEA is active in community organizing and building support for LGBTQ rights throughout Los Angeles County through a variety of activities including public education, community forums, organized actions, coalition building and leadership development.In 2015, in partnership with Los Angeles LGBT Center, LEA celebrated the opening of its new home at Mi Centro LGBTQ Community Center – Boyle Heights located at 553 S. Clarence Street, Los Angeles, CA 90033.
 Phone: 323-286-7224.

-Latino Equality Alliance is committed to recruiting and developing leaders in the Latino/a LGBTQ community to continue the work of bringing equality and justice to our community.
+Latino Equality Alliance is committed to recruiting and developing leaders in the Latinx LGBTQ community to continue the work of bringing equality and justice to our community.
 LEA utilizes the tools of advocacy, community engagement and public education to build healthy and safe environments for the LGBTQ community.

 - Leadership Development – Latino Equality Alliance offers training and opportunities to develop the advocacy and leadership skills of LGBTQ individuals.

 - Community Outreach – Through outreach and civic engagement, Latino Equality Alliance provides visibility and resources at community events, schools, social venues, and fairs.